Richmond, London: Royal residence

 Henry I lived briefly in the King's house in "Sheanes".
 In 1299, Edward I, the "Hammer of the Scots", took his whole court to the manor house at Sheen, a little east of the bridge and on the riverside, and it thus became a royal residence; William Wallace was executed in London in 1305, and it was in Sheen that the Commissioners from Scotland went down on their knees before Edward.

 Edward II, following his defeat by the Scots at the Battle of Bannockburn in 1314, founded a monastery for Carmelites at Sheen.
 When the boy-king Edward III came to the throne in 1327, he gave the manor to his mother Isabella.
 Edward later spent over £2,000 on improvements, but in the middle of the work, Edward himself died at the manor, in 1377.
 Richard II was the first English king to make Sheen his main residence, which he did in 1383.
-Twelve years later, Richard was so distraught at the death of his wife Anne of Bohemia at the age of 28 that, according to Holinshed, the 16th-century English chronicler, he "caused it [the manor] to be thrown down and defaced; whereas the former kings of this land, being wearie of the citie, used customarily thither to resort as to a place of pleasure, and serving highly to their recreation".
+Twelve years later, Richard was so distraught at the death of his wife Anne of Bohemia at the age of 28 that, according to Raphael Holinshed, the 16th-century English chronicler, he "caused it [the manor] to be thrown down and defaced; whereas the former kings of this land, being wearie of the citie, used customarily thither to resort as to a place of pleasure, and serving highly to their recreation".
 It was rebuilt between 1414 and 1422, but destroyed by fire in 1497.

 Following that fire, Henry VII built a new residence at Sheen, and in 1501 he named it Richmond Palace.
 The theatre company to which Shakespeare belonged performed some plays there during the reign of Elizabeth I. As Queen, Elizabeth spent much of her time at Richmond, as she enjoyed hunting stags in the "Newe Parke of Richmonde" (now Old Deer Park).
 She died at the palace on 24 March 1603.
-The palace was no longer in residential use after 1649, but in 1688, James II ordered its partial reconstruction, this time as a royal nursery.
+The palace was no longer in residential use after 1649 but, in 1688, James II ordered its partial reconstruction, this time as a royal nursery.
 The bulk of the palace had decayed by 1779, but surviving structures include the Wardrobe, Trumpeters' House (built around 1700), and the Gate House, built in 1501.
-This has five bedrooms and was made available on a 65-year lease by the Crown Estate Commissioners in 1986.
+The Gate House has five bedrooms and was made available on a 65-year lease by the Crown Estate Commissioners in 1986.